nweiyue/tp/docs/UserGuide.md

 Delete INDEX? (yes/no)
 ```

-:instruction_source: After receiving the confirmation prompt, enter `yes` to confirm the removal of session at the specified `INDEX` or reject the command by entering `no`.
+:information_source: After receiving the confirmation prompt, enter `yes` to confirm the removal of session at the specified `INDEX` or reject the command by entering `no`.

 **:information_source: Notes about the usage of this command:**<br>
 * Deletes the session from the displayed session list at the specified `INDEX`.